AK-Saigyouji/Procedural-Cave-Generator/Project/Scripts/README.md

 Dependencies: Editor.

 Contains the core module system explained at length in the other readmes.
-Most of its power comes from the editor scripting: a custom inspector which exposes editors to all of its submodules, and a context menu item that offers a deep copy for modules, a feature absent for ScriptableObjects.
+Most of its power comes from editor scripting: a custom inspector which exposes editors to all of its submodules, and a context menu item that offers a deep copy for modules, a feature absent for ScriptableObjects.

 ### Modules - HeightMaps